rajeevvhanhuve/Designing-a-Sales-dashboard-in-Excel/README.md

 The dataset in file E-Commerce Dashboard dataset.xlsx contains sales data for different product categories.
 The following are the features in the dataset:

-Order ID	                                                       Unique Order ID of a product Order Date	                                                     Order Placement Date Ship Date	                                                       Shipment Date of the placed order Aging	                                                           Used to Create Histogram Bin
+Order ID	                                                       Unique Order ID of a product<br>
+Order Date	                                                     Order Placement Date Ship Date	                                                       Shipment Date of the placed order Aging	                                                           Used to Create Histogram Bin